quicwg/version-negotiation/draft-schinazi-quic-version-negotiation.md

 a list of QUIC versions it supports, ordered by preference.
-Its Initial packet is sent using the version that the server is most likely to support (in the absence of other information, this will often be the oldest version the client supports); that Initial packet then lists all of the other compatible versions ({{compatible-versions}}) that the client supports in the Compatible Version fields of its transport parameters ({{fig-client-tp}}).
+Its Initial packet is sent using the version that the server is most likely to support (in the absence of other information, this will often be the oldest version the client supports); that Initial packet then lists all compatible versions ({{compatible-versions}}) that the client supports in the Compatible Version fields of its transport parameters ({{fig-client-tp}}).
+Note that the client's compatible version list always contains its attempted version.

-1. If the server supports the client's attempted version, and supports one of the client's compatible versions, it selects the first version it supports from the client's compatible version list.
-It then responds responds with that version in all of its future packets (except for Retry, as below).
+* If the server supports one of the client's compatible versions, it selects a version it supports from the client's compatible version list.
+It then responds with that version in all of its future packets (except for Retry, as below).

-1. If the server supports the client's attempted version but does not support any of the client's compatible versions, it proceeds with the clients attempted version.

-1. If the server does not support the client's attempted version, it sends a Version Negotiation packet listing all the versions it supports.
+* If the server does not support any of the client's compatible versions, it sends a Version Negotiation packet listing all the versions it supports.

 If the server leverages compatible versions and responds with a different version from the client's attempted version, it MUST NOT select a version not offered by the client.
-The client MUST validate that the version in the server's packets is either its attempted version, or one of the compatible versions that it offered and that it matches the negotaited version in the server's transport parameters.
+The client MUST validate that the version in the server's packets is one of the compatible versions that it offered and that it matches the negotiated version in the server's transport parameters.

 If the server sends a Retry, it MUST use the same version that the client provided in its Initial.
 Version negotiation takes place after the retry cycle